NishSatish/ballout-live/README.md

 ![Ballout Live](apps/frontend/ballout-app/assets/LOGO.png)

 **Ballout Live** is an app that allows you to live stream updates of basketball games, whether you're playing with friends or following college tournaments.
 Track the action in real time, get up-to-date scores, and enjoy an interactive experience.
-Perfect for players and fans alike!

 ## Features

-- **Live Basketball Scores:** Stream live updates of games, including scores and event details.
+- **Live Basketball Scores:** Stream live updates of games, including box-scores and play-by-plays.
 - **Real-Time Interaction:** Track and interact with games played by friends or college teams.
 - **Customizable Game Events:** Add your own custom games and share with friends.
 - **Mobile-First Design:** Optimized for mobile viewing, with seamless navigation.
+- **Coming Soon:** More sports!

 ## Tech Stack

-- **React Native**: For building the mobile application.
+- **React Native**: For building the mobile application
-- **Expo**: For handling development and build processes.
+- **Expo**: For handling development and build processes
-- **Nx**: For managing monorepo architecture and multiple apps.
+- **Nx**: For managing monorepo architecture and multiple apps
-- **Firebase**: For real-time updates and data management.
+- **NestJS:** Microservices-based backend

 ## Prerequisites